AASIFRASHIDKHANDAY/PATCH-BASED-TRANSFORMER-WITH-QUANTIZATION/readme.md

 This repository contains the implementation, trained models, experimental results, and TensorFlow Lite benchmarks for the research paper:

-> **"Lightweight Patch-Based Transformer for Efficient Human Activity Recognition on Resource-Constrained Edge Devices"**
+> **"Edge-Efficient Human Activity Recognition Using a Quantized Patch-Based Transformer"**

 The proposed framework introduces a **compact end-to-end patch-based Transformer architecture** specifically designed for **Human Activity Recognition (HAR)** in **edge computing environments**, where computational resources, memory, and inference latency are limited.